-If the funds are from private sources (e.g., foundations and corporations), the Director of Sponsored Projects and Research Compliance will coordinate with the Director of Corporate/Foundation Relations so that your proposed funding source can be reviewed for outstanding College requests.
+If the funds are from private sources (e.g., foundations and corporations), the Director of Sponsored Projects and Research Compliance will coordinate with the Director of Corporate Foundation Relations so that your proposed funding source can be reviewed for outstanding College requests.
+CFR has their own routing procedure for proposals managed by CFR.